jukod/jukod.github.io/slides.md

 For CSE/AIE students:
 Rudy Matela ([rudy.matela@ju.se](mailto:rudy.matela@ju.se))
 can be your coach if you like.
-(with Masoumeh Taromirad as the co-coach)
+(with Lucy Ellen Lwakatare and Masoumeh Taromirad as co-coaches)

 For students of other programmes: find a coach within your programme/department.